Have you ever been totally happy just to stay put in your hotel?

 Is Acapulco safe?

-Yes, you should be cautious if deciding to visit Acapulco.
+And, yes, you should be cautious if deciding to visit Acapulco.
 It’s hard to ignore the city’s high murder rate.
-But the violence is mainly drug cartel focused.

-You’re not likely to get into harm staying at the Cabo Marques hotel though.
+The violence is mainly drug cartel focused, however.
+You’re not likely to get into harm staying at the Cabo Marques hotel.

 For more information, read the following and check your government’s advisories regarding travel to Acapulco.